mrzjy/GenshinDialog/README.md

 ~~~
 3. See the output file at "extracted_dialog/output_dialog_{lang}.txt"

+Notes:

-(note that each line of the output corresponds to a dialog session, which contains at most n_utter utterances)
+1. Each line of the output corresponds to a dialog session, which contains at most n_utter utterances)
+2. There are already extracted outputs in the extracted_dialog folder for 4 languages